The new and flashy Avid Media Composer is here, and you should get to know it, if film editing and post-production is your thing!

 English is a must!

-You can download a fully functional demo of Avid Media Composer here, and you can use it without limitations for 30 days.
+If you don’t have the software, you may download a fully functional demo of the program from Avid’s web-site, that you can use with no limitations for 30 days.

 - Language: English.